glf30/2d-express-router/readme.md

             payload: film,
         });
     }
-}); // end of PATCH request to /films/[id]
+}); // end of PUT request to /films/[id]
 ```

 - Run the server by going to the terminal and using the command `node index.js`
-- Use Postman to perform a PATCH request to `localhost:3000/api/v1/films/[an id from the data]`.
+- Use Postman to perform a PUT request to `localhost:3000/api/v1/films/[an id from the data]`.
 Grab one of the unique IDs that was generated for a film of your choice
 - - Change the Params tab to Body.
 In the Body tab.
 - - Set the data to raw, and set text to JSON.
 - Here is an example of the req.body: